Support Specialist, Hudl, Sydney

 As a promising tennis player and fan of all things sport, Joshua Pereira has long been captivated by the science and technology behind athletic performance.
 Studying sport and recreation at AUT enabled him to further his understanding of how the smallest of margins can determine an athlete’s success.

 “I’ve played competitive junior tennis and at one point was ranked in the top 10 juniors in the country, with the goal to make it onto the professional tour.
 Though this hasn’t come into fruition, I believe that my journey at AUT has promoted new horizons through the resources and practical learning environment offered.
 I wanted to grasp the concepts and theoretical underpinnings within the field of sport science.
 From a practical point of view, I recognised that gaining a deeper insight into the current principles and key learnings would make me better equipped as I pursue my renewed goal of making my name in the performance analysis sector.”

-After finishing his studies at AUT, Joshua has recently joined performance analysis leader Hudl in Sydney and is looking forward to applying his skills to help teams and athletes win.
+After finishing his studies at AUT, Joshua joined performance analysis leader Hudl in Sydney and is looking forward to applying his skills to help teams and athletes win.

 “I’m impressed by the professional standards that Hudl has set in this field.
 Helping clients from different sporting backgrounds to find the best solution and support for them, while being amongst a company that is constantly bridging the gap between sports and technology, is truly a dream opportunity.”

 The workplace experience as part of his bachelor’s degree was one of the highlights of his studies at AUT, Joshua says.

 “Having the opportunity to work within national sporting organisations and teams gave me a platform to apply the knowledge I gained in the classroom and refine it in a high-performance sporting context.
 I’ve been able to network with influential members of the field and gain insights into the current industry environment, while identifying areas where I can potentially add value to in the future.”